zitrosolrac/datajoint-tutorial/setting-up/datajoint-matlab.rst

 Upgrading DataJoint
 ^^^^^^^^^^^^^^^^^^^
-If you already have an older version of DataJoint toolbox installed on your system and you wish to upgrade to the latest version, you can simply following the same exact installation step above to download and install the latest available version of DataJoint for MATLAB toolbox.
+If you already have an older version of DataJoint toolbox installed on your system and you wish to upgrade to the latest version, you can simply follow the same exact installation steps as above to download and install the latest available version of the DataJoint for MATLAB toolbox.

 .. _configure-matlab-dj: